Kevin Chambliss

 Kevin D. Chambliss (born June 8, 1981) is an American politician serving as a member of the Florida House of Representatives from the 117th district.
 He assumed office on November 3, 2020.

 Early life and education

 Chambliss was born in Columbus, Mississippi.
 He earned a Bachelor of Science degree in psychology from Jackson State University.

 Career

 Chambliss worked as a field organizer for the Florida Democratic Party and as the South Dade political director for Joe Garcia's 2012 congressional campaign.
 He later worked as a congressional liaison for Debbie Mucarsel-Powell and Donna Shalala.
 Chambliss was elected to the Florida House of Representatives in November 2020.
-He is a member of the House State Affairs Committee and Co-Chair of the Florida chapter of Future Caucus, alongside Alexis Calatayud.
+He is a member of the House State Affairs Committee.

-In 2024, Chambliss was selected to join the Future Caucus Innovation Fellowship as a member of the Healthcare cohort, a fellowship for young legislators invested in building bipartisan policy to address key healthcare issues.